aridjayarecipes/cutesrecipes.web.app/content/post/2537-simple-way-to-prepare-quick-my-peanut-butter-oats-and-banana-dog-treats.md

 1. Add peanut butter and banana, honey and egg to food processor.
 1. Mix until dough looks uniform.
 1. Turn the dough onto the countertop
-1. If the dough is too sticky to work with sprinkle the countertop with a tablespoon or 2 of flour and work some of the flour on the countertop in with the dough until it's no longer sticky.
+1. If the dough is too sticky to work with sprinkle the countertop with a tablespoon or 2 of flour and work some of the flour on the countertop in with the dough until it&#39;s no longer sticky.
 1. Roll the dough out to ⅛ thick.
 1. Cut treats out woth a cookie cutter and place on baking sheet.
 Bake for 16-18 minutes.
 1. Always remember to let treats cool completely before giving them these delicious treats!